 |” style=”margin: 5px 15px 0 0px; border: 1px solid #999; width: 150px;”/>|

 Michael Lesage is a litigator and founder of Michael law firm, a litigation boutique specializing in complex cases involving malpractice, commercial litigation, insurance coverage disputes and serious personal injury cases.
 When not representing clients, he can often be found playing competitive sports.
-He also sits as a bencher of the Law Society of Ontario.
-You can email him at [email protected].
+He also serves as a bencher of the Law Society of Ontario and got his JD in the US You can email him at [email protected].

 Interested in writing for us?
 To learn more about how you can add your voice to The lawyer’s daily lifecontact editor Peter Carter at [email protected] or call 647-776-6740.